eecs-autograder/ag-client-typescript/README.md

 We also make use of pre-release modifiers such as `.devX`.
 For consistency across Autograder.io's modules, pre-release modifiers will start with a dot (e.g., `.devX`) in **Git tags**.
 In `package.json` and `package-lock.json`, pre-release modifiers will start with a hyphen (e.g., `-devX`) because npm requires this format.
+Note that `npm version` will also strip leading zeros from the version.
+Include them anyway when triggering a `workflow_dispatch` event so that the branch and tag names are zero-padded.

 ## Development & Release Branches: Protocols and Workflow